Tony Levin: Influence

 Many artists have cited Levin as an influence or have expressed their admiration for him, including Les Claypool of Primus, Colin Hodgkinson, Nick Beggs, Al Barrow of Magnum, Dan Briggs of Between the Buried and Me, Zach Cooper of Coheed and Cambria and Jonathan Hischke of Dot Hacker and El Grupo Nuevo de Omar Rodriguez Lopez.

 Personal life

 Levin met Andi Turco in 1995 when she was promoting Virgin Records in Atlanta.
 They married three years later.
 Andi Turco-Levin ran for mayor of Kingston, New York, in 2011, and for Ulster County Legislature in 2019, both campaigns unsuccessful.
 Turco-Levin is credited with backing vocals on the album Resonator (2006) and for photography on Levin Minnemann Rudess (2013).

+Levin has one child, filmmaker Maggie Levin.

 In 2003, Levin stated that he is a vegetarian.